pyth-network/per/scripts/opportunity-provider/README.md

 ## Overview

 This script is designed to provide opportunity using the OpportunityProvider contract.
-Our objective was to ensure that everything is going to work on mainnet by providing real opportunities for the searchers.

 ## Installation